campanam/RatesTools/doc/ruby_r_scripts.md

 Basic usage is: `kochDNp.rb [options]`.
 Help is available using `kochDNp.rb -h`.

 The following kochDNp.rb options are available:
 `-i, --input [FILE]`: Input file of candidate denovo mutations (Required).
-Input file can either be a VCF or a log previously generated using calc_denovo-mutation_rate or summarize_denovo.
+Input file can either be a VCF or a log previously generated using calc_denovo_mutation_rate or summarize_denovo.
 Files with the final extension '.gz' are assumed to be gzip-compressed.
 `-s, --sire [NAME]`: Sire's name in VCF (Required).
 `-d, --dam [NAME]`: Dam's name in VCF (Required).
 `-m, --mu [VALUE]`: Mutation rate (mu) for Koch DNp (Default = 1e-6)